ChristianHirschey/Pipe-Band-Metronome-Java/README.md

 # Pipe-Band-Metronome-Java
 A basic console output metronome in Java.
 It has normal metronomic functionality, but is especially intended for bagpipe sets, known as MSRs and Medleys which change time signature and tempo often.
+Originally was a project for AP Computer Science A and was hosted on Replit, hence not having any sound playback functionality and instead relying on console output text to dictate tempo.